frank1010111/frank1010111/README.md

    How about other people's wells?
 Here is the code to find that out.
 I'm particulary fond of this because I used solutions to these equations to get a PhD.
 Somehow.
+1. Do you want to know [how much your conventional field is going to make](https://github.com/frank1010111/Estimating-RF-early-with-ML-classification)?
+   Interested in how it's gone in the past?
+Like gradient boosting?
+Here's a library and example notebook for that.
 1. Want to make friends with a geomodeler?
 Help them with getting information [in and out of Petrel](https://github.com/frank1010111/petrelpy).
 1. I don't have anything clever to say about this one.